 |Granted to holding and asset administration companies||-||0.75*|

-* In calculating the amount of the maximum interest permissible from a tax perspective, any potentially existing hidden equity (based on Swiss thin capitalisation rules) has to be considered.
+* In calculating the amount of the maximum interest permissible from a tax perspective, any potentially existing deemed or hidden equity (based on Swiss thin capitalisation rules; see Thin capitalisation in the Group taxation section) has to be considered.

 Notional interest deduction (NID)

-A notional interest deduction (NID) on excess equity will be introduced with TRAF as per 1 January 2020.
-However, the NID will only apply for a company tax resident in the canton of Zurich.
-The NID rate on such excess equity will generally be based on the 10-year Swiss government bond rate.
+The Federal Act on the Harmonisation of Direct Taxation at Cantonal and Communal Levels allows cantons to introduce a notional interest deduction (NID) on excess equity, if certain conditions are fulfilled.
+Currently, the NID is only available for companies that are tax resident in the canton of Zurich.
+The NID rate on such excess equity is generally based on the 10-year Swiss government bond rate.
 To the extent it relates to inter-company loans, an arm’s-length rate can be applied.

 Bad debt provision

 Based on a longstanding practice in Switzerland, it is admissible to set up a statutory accounting provision for specific impaired receivables, which will be accepted for CIT purposes.
-Unlike most other countries, it is also possible to account for an additional ('lump sum') bad debt provision of 5% on all domestic and 10% on all foreign receivables (i.e. a provision in addition to the provision for specific impaired receivables).
-Except for inter-company receivables and receivables to the public, enabling the taxpayer to defer the related tax liability until this provision has been released.
+Unlike most other countries, it is also possible to account for an additional ('lump sum') bad debt provision of 5% on most domestic and 10% on most foreign receivables (i.e. a provision in addition to the provision for specific impaired receivables).
+The most common exceptions are for inter-company receivables and receivables to the public, enabling the taxpayer to defer the related tax liability until this provision has been released.
 Some cantons, such as Zurich, accept an even higher reserve (i.e. 10% on domestic and 20% on foreign receivables).
 This additional bad debt provision may have the character of a 'hidden' (i.e. undisclosed) reserve and is appropriate because the Swiss statutory accounting standards favour prudence over true and fair view accounting principles.

 Obsolete inventory provision

-Similarly to the bad debt provision, it is possible to account for a 'hidden' (i.e. undisclosed) reserve on a company’s inventory.
-This provision, which must also be booked in the statutory accounts, is accepted for tax purposes (similar to the bad debt provision).
+Similarly to the bad debt provision, it is possible to account for an additional (i.e. undisclosed) reserve on a company’s inventory.
+This provision, which must also be booked in the statutory accounts, is on most inventory categories accepted for tax purposes (like the bad debt provision).
 Specifically, a company may book a provision for specific obsolete inventory as well as a general provision of 33.3% on the inventory value after deduction of the obsolete inventory.

 Sponsoring contributions are only tax deductible if commercially justified (without specific thresholds).

-Royalty payments are generally deductible for tax purposes as long as the royalty rate is at arm’s length.
+Royalty payments are generally deductible for tax purposes if the royalty rate is at arm’s length.

 Costs of employee share plans and stock option plans